- Code WARS6006

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate knowledge of key actors, events, locations and interests in the Pacific War in the Islands, its aftermath and legacies, as scoped in this course
+- Demonstrate comprehensive knowledge of key actors, events, locations, and interests in the Island theatre of the Pacific War and in its aftermath

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.